bounhasibrahim/Kunuz/README.md

 <h1>Kunuz-IR</h1>

 <div class=WordSection1>

 <p class=MsoNormal style='text-align:justify'><span lang=EN-US
-style='font-family:"Times New Roman",serif'>This resource is an Arabic-English Information Retrieval (IR) collection built according to <a href="https://trec.nist.gov/"><span style='font-size:9.0pt;line-height:115%'>TREC</span></a>
-guidelines and data formats.
-For more details about the dataset, see references bellow.
-Data was extracted from an XMLized version of Sahih Albukhari, the most authentic hadith book.
-It has the following characteristics:</span></p>
+style='font-family:"Times New Roman",serif'>This resource is a bilingual Information Retrieval (IR) collection built according to <a href="https://trec.nist.gov/"><span style='font-size:9.0pt;line-height:115%'>TREC</span></a> guidelines and data formats.
+It may be used for monolingual Arabic IR or Arabic-English IR.
+For more details about the dataset, see GitHub repository.
+Data was extracted from an XMLized version of Sahih Albukhari, the most authentic hadith book. </span></p>

+<p class=MsoNormal style='text-align:justify'><span lang=EN-US
+style='font-family:"Times New Roman",serif'>The dataset is structured as follows:</span></p>

 <p class=MsoListParagraphCxSpFirst style='text-align:justify;text-indent:-18.0pt'><span
 lang=EN-US style='font-family:Symbol'>·<span style='font:7.0pt "Times New Roman"'>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;